 Introduced in SURE 3.0, the viewer also shows the camera stations by displaying their virtual image plane as a white rectangle with a blue border.

 Camera stations corresponding to deselected images appear grey (due to restriction of the area during project setup).

 Camera input specifications

 In the standalone SUREEditor.exe, loading an *.ori files list, together with a Stereo_Models.npz will allow the inspection of the flight configuration, as well as the stereo models selection.

 Shortcuts for interaction with cameras

-SURE Editor extends the viewing capabilites of SURE Viewer and enables the user to interactively modify meshes.
+SURE Editor extends the viewing capabilities of SURE Viewer and enables the user to interactively modify meshes.

-Apart from cleaning-up and refining meshes, the SURE Editor provides functionality to e.g. measure distances and to get names of tiles and position coordinates.
+Apart from editing meshes, the SURE Editor provides functionality to e.g. measure distances and get names of tiles and position coordinates.

 For more details please refer to SURE Editor.